rjv6261/DCS_ATC2.0/README.md

 # SpicyATC

 SpicyATC is a custom Lua script for Digital Combat Simulator (DCS) that replaces or augments the built‑in ATC system with a more realistic, BMS‑style sequence.
 It introduces state‑driven F10 radio menus, automatic airbase assignment, and simple but improved radio lines.
 The script is coalition‑aware and works in single‑player or co‑op missions (thats all i have tested.
 The logic is there for multiplayer.
 Every function probably wont work).
+ALSO, THERE IS NO WAY TO REMOVE DEFAULT ATC from DCS.
+I have tried.
+That thing will show up no matter what.
+Well, see if i figure it out.

 Built by Spicy @spicy2160 (discord)